-Together with stunning tropical waterfalls and swimming holes, this is a truly beautiful destination found just south of Darwin which also features a ghostly tin mine, adventure tours and safaris.
+With stunning tropical waterfalls and swimming holes, Litchfield National Park is south of Darwin with a ghostly tin mine & adventure tours

-Perched on the cliffs of Darwin Harbour along The Esplanade, this is a good place to catch a sea breeze or spend an afternoon following the WWII walking trail, picnicking or relaxing in the open grasslands.
-Local attractions nearby on either side.
+Bicentennial Park is a good place to catch a sea breeze or follow the WWII walking trail, picnicking or relaxing in the open grasslands.

 Safe swimming at several locations in an enchanting forest with scenic walks and extremely large populations of butterflies!

 Specialises in bird and nature watching, with Half and Full Day Highlights tours, conducted from a comfortable, airconditioned 4WD.

 Journey through the breathtaking outback by camel!
 All lengths of journey available, so great for kids - especially the restless one!